practicingruby/practicing-ruby-paid/posts/v6/006-recipes-method-bloat.md

 > **NOTE:** This issue of Practicing Ruby was one of several content experiments that was run in Volume 6.
-It uses a recipe-style format rather than the traditional long-form article format we use in most Practicing Ruby articles.
+It uses a recipe format rather than the traditional long-form article format we use in most Practicing Ruby articles.

 **Problem: A method has many parameters, making it hard to remember its